Learned Sorted Table Search and Static Indexes in Small Model Space: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

-In this research, we have provided a systematic experimental analysis regarding the ability of Learned Model Indexes to perform better than Binary and Interpolation Search in small space.
+In this research, we have provided a systematic experimental analysis regarding the ability of Learned Model Indexes to perform better than Binary Search in small space.
 Although not as simple as it seems, we show that this is indeed possible.
 However, our results also indicate that there is a big gap between the best performing methods and the others we have considered and that operate in small space.
 Indeed, the query time performance of the latter with respect to the former is bounded by small constants, while the space usage may differ even by five orders of magnitude.
 This brings to light the acute need to investigate the existence of \vir{small space} models that should close the time gap mentioned earlier.
 Another important aspect, with potential practical impact, is to devise models that can work on layouts other than Sorted, i.e., Eytzinger.
-Finally, given that {\bf BFE} within {\bf SOSD} is consistently faster than {\bf BBS} for datasets fitting in main memory, an investigation of {\bf SOSD} \vir{branchy} models (the actual ones) with respect to \vir{branch-free} new models also deserves to be investigated.
+Finally, given that Eytzinger Binary Search is consistently faster than Binary Search for datasets fitting in main memory, an investigation of how different variants of Binary Search perform in {\bf SOSD}, using both new and State of the Art models, also deserves to be investigated.